Teaching

 - Spectral theory (spectrum of closed, continuous or compact operators, functional calculi of bounded, self-adjoint or sectorial operators), summer semester.

-Functional analysis in particular forms the content and methodological foundation for our other courses in the Master's degree programs.
+Functional analysis in particular forms the methodological foundation for our other courses in the Master's degree programs.
 Two other regularly offered lectures introduce our research topics:

 - Harmonic Analysis,